Most Active Stories

-Working at County, says Ansell, made him realize just how much the current payment system drives health care inequalities.
-"There's a misunderstanding that if you just go to the E.R., that's healthcare," he says.
+Working at County, Ansell says, made him realize just how much the current payment system drives health care inequalities.
+"There's a misunderstanding that if you just go to the [emergency room], that's health care," he says.
 "It's not. ...
-And I don't think the public or politicans really understand that.
+And I don't think the public or politicians really understand that.
 I think the last health reform attempt which is being bandied about — we don't know what's going to happen — is likely to fall short with regards to equity."

 Doctors Within Borders